mateusgondim/T2DEngine/README.md

   - Utility defines types and data structures that are used by different parts of the engine, such as: a timer class and an implementation of the crc32 algorithm.
   - Io implements all the input handling.
   - Rms defines a generic interface to create resources and resource managers.
   - Tmap defines all the data structures necessary to integrate the Engine with the Tiled Level Editor tool.
-Allowing us to to load .tmx files and, not only render the Tile Map, but also load data regarding collision geometry, “damage areas” and objects spawn positions.
+Allowing us to load .tmx files and, not only render the Tile Map, but also load data regarding collision geometry, “damage areas” and objects spawn positions.
   - Gfx is responsible for integrating the Engine with OpenGL/GLFW.
 Providing an interface for rendering -- sprites and tiles, using a batching technique